Sigmund Freud: Early career and marriage

-Though Freud was reluctant to associate his psychoanalytic insights with prior philosophical theories, attention has been drawn to similarities between his work and that of both Schopenhauer and Nietzsche.
+Though Freud was reluctant to associate his psychoanalytic insights with prior philosophical theories, similarities between his work and that of both Schopenhauer and Nietzsche have been noted.
 In 1908, Freud said that he occasionally read Nietzsche and was strongly fascinated by his writings, but did not study him, because he found Nietzsche's "intuitive insights" resembled his own work at the time too much, and also because he was overwhelmed by the "wealth of ideas" he encountered when he read Nietzsche.
 Freud sometimes would deny the influence of Nietzsche's ideas.
-One historian quotes Peter L. Rudnytsky, who says that based on Freud's correspondence with his adolescent friend Eduard Silberstein, Freud read Nietzsche's The Birth of Tragedy and probably the first two of the Untimely Meditations when he was seventeen.
-Freud bought Nietzsche's collected works in 1900, telling Wilhelm Fliess that he hoped to find in Nietzsche's works "the words for much that remains mute in me."
+Historian Paul Roazen quotes Peter L. Rudnytsky, who wrote that, based on Freud's correspondence with his adolescent friend Eduard Silberstein, Freud read Nietzsche's The Birth of Tragedy and probably the first two of the Untimely Meditations when he was seventeen.
+Freud bought Nietzsche's collected works in 1900, telling Wilhelm Fliess that he hoped to find in Nietzsche's works "the words for much that remains mute in me".
 Later, however, he said he had not yet opened them.
-Freud came to treat Nietzsche's writings, according to Peter Gay, "as texts to be resisted far more than to be studied."
+Freud came to treat Nietzsche's writings, according to Peter Gay, "as texts to be resisted far more than to be studied".
 His interest in philosophy declined after he decided on a career in neurology.

 Freud read William Shakespeare in English; his understanding of human psychology may have been influenced by Shakespeare's plays.